Root Mean Square Error (RMSE) measures how much error there is between two data sets.

-Root mean square error takes the difference for each LiDAR value and surveyed value.
+Root mean square error takes the difference for each observed and predicted value.

 You can swap the order of subtraction because the next step is to take the square of the difference.
 This is because the square of a negative value will always be a positive value.
 But just make sure that you keep the same order throughout.

 After that, divide the sum of all values by the number of observations.
 Finally, we get a RMSE value.
 Here’s what the RMSE Formula looks like: